 - A seller’s license.
 This depends on what kinds of items your retail storefront sells.
 It’s recommended you check in with your state’s government office to determine whether or not you need it.”

 When it comes to selecting a legal structure, you follow the same process as most businesses.
 For retailers, however, becoming a sole proprietor can be risky.
 Taking on a business structure that doesn’t place liability solely on the individual owner is a good way to mitigate your risk, should the business fail.

 Find the right location

-If you're opening a brick-and-mortar retail business, you need to focus on finding the best retail space for your business.
+If you’re opening a brick-and-mortar retail business, you must focus on finding the best retail space.

 “First-time retailers need to be wary of trying to save money on rent if they are not a true ‘destination retailer,'” said Bethany Babcock, founder of Foresite Commercial Real Estate.
 “Poor access or awkward positioning in the center can keep clients away.
 The retail real estate business is very psychological, and the price [of real estate] is usually one of the last considerations for most retailers.”